 This of course leads to a form of fragmentation-of-self in which one finds themselves attracted to a smaller number of strong phenomenological attractors at a distance, as opposed to a more distributed (albeit homogenous) meshwork of local phenomenological attractors.
 We may conceptualize this phenomenological tension as the delta between how perspectives differ and the mechanisms by which perspectival agents resolve the internal and external–i.e. psychological and social, respectively–interference patterns generated by their asymmetries of perspective.
 Here again we see a massive topological transformation in the Internet age.
 Whereas social and technological constraints governing the necessity of physical interaction and reciprocity dominated human phenomenology prior to the Age of Communication¹, the capacity to communicate non-locally began a shift in which the dominant edges of the social graph inverted: rather than densely connected local communities connected by tenuous fibers of inter-cluster flow, we now find ourselves in a phenomenological reality where it’s more natural for me to write this note to a set of loosely connected people on the Internet than it is for me to walk upstairs and say hello to my neighbors.

 Now I’m certainly not the first to notice these tensions and transformations, though our generation may very well prove the first generation capable of standing sufficiently apart from the pattern, empowered with sufficiently powerful tools to make potentially falsifiable statements about the transformations in question.
 In other words, this area appears to provide fertile ground for the rejuvenation of philosophically informed scientific inquiry.
-Such a form of inquiry may be juxtaposed against the work of those who first sensed these transformations from within–and therefore expressed an inside-out view of–a context in which Common Knowledge placed Capitalism as Such upon the esteemed pedestal of arch-nemesis: namely philosophers such as Deleuze, and to a lesser extent DeLanda.
+Such a form of inquiry may be juxtaposed against the work of those who first sensed these transformations from within — and thus expressed a de facto involuted view of — a sociocultural context in which Common Knowledge placed Capitalism as Such upon the esteemed pedestal of arch-nemesis: namely philosophers such as Deleuze, and to a lesser extent DeLanda.

 Instead, by adopting an increasingly processual ontology, and embracing the emerging tools of complexity science, we may honestly step outside the ironically dichotomous frames established by a group of philosophers who presumed to demolish the binary.
-We may step beyond the provincial lens of analyzing complex emergence in deep-time through the ever-so-shallow lens of the capitalist bogeyman.
+We may extend and clarify our vision by dispensing with lenses that analyze complex emergence across deep-time through the reactionary pigmentation of ressentiment toward the capitalist bogeyman.
 This allows the philosopher and scientist to at once recognize their embedding within a context-sensitive manifestation of these deep patterns, namely the behavioral implications of specific economic formalizations, as well as generalize beyond the limited scope of such formalizations, connecting their point-manifestations to scale-free patterns governing flow throughout network systems as such.
 Hence we obviate the temptation to descend into the black-hole of sophistry–called by another name, the dark heart of postmodern philosophy–by embracing the notion that the subjective experience of the individual and the emergent structures that feed back upon individuals in the form of constraints are two legs of the same dynamically stabilized, evolving processes.

 Yet how does this relate to our initial question of communication systems and their evolution across time?
 Well, I hope to nip a particularly unhelpful perspective at the bud.
 It is a perspective currently put forth as a metaphor for present cultural evolution, and must therefore be contextualized before too many minds adopt this relatively superficial category system.